hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 [Extended Key Usage](https://www.openssl.org/docs/apps/x509v3_config.html#extended_key_usage_) enabled for client and server authentication.

-When enabling TLS for Consul, we first must decide what we wish to verify.
 TLS can be used to verify the authenticity of the servers or verify the authenticity of clients.
-These modes are controlled by the `verify_incoming` and `verify_outgoing` [options](/docs/agent/options.html), respectively.
+These modes are controlled by the `verify_outgoing` and `verify_incoming` [options](/docs/agent/options.html), respectively.

 If `verify_outgoing` is set, agents verify the authenticity of Consul for outgoing connections.
-Server nodes must present a certificate signed by the `ca_file` setting that in turn must be present on all agents.
+Server nodes must present a certificate signed by the certificate authority present on all agents, set via the agent's `ca_file` option.
 All server nodes must have an appropriate key pair set using `cert_file` and `key_file`.

-If `verify_incoming` is set, then the servers verify the authenticity of all incoming connections.
+If `verify_incoming` is set, the servers verify the authenticity of all incoming connections.
 Servers will also disallow any non-TLS connections.
 All clients must have a valid key pair set using `cert_file` and `key_file`.
 To force clients to use TLS, `verify_outgoing` must also be set.